Cross-border employee share schemes (ESS) and dividend withholding tax explained

 Sprintax Dividends is making the reclaim process more accessible, to reduce that percentage of annually unclaimed DWT – we want to put people’s own money back in their own pockets.

-This guide will explain what DWT is, the impact of DWT in cross-border scenarios, and how to reclaim your DWT back.
+This guide will explain what Employee Share Schemes are, the impact of Dividend withholding tax (DWT) in cross-border scenarios, and how to reclaim your DWT back.

 What is dividend withholding tax?